d9pouces/Moneta/doc/source/configuration.rst

 .. code-block:: ini

   [auth]
-  allow_basic_auth = True
+  allow_basic_auth = true
   	# Set to "true" if you want to allow HTTP basic auth, using the Django database.
+  create_users = false
+  	# Set to "false" if users cannot create their account themselvers, or only if existing users can by authenticated by the reverse-proxy.
-  ldap_bind_dn =
+  ldap_bind_dn = cn=admin,dc=example,dc=com
   	# Bind dn for LDAP authentication
-  ldap_bind_password =
+  ldap_bind_password = toto
   	# Bind password for LDAP authentication
+  ldap_deny_group =
+  	# authentication is denied for users belonging to this group.
+Must be something like "cn=disabled,ou=groups,dc=example,dc=com".
-  ldap_direct_bind =
+  ldap_direct_bind = uid=%(user)s,ou=People,dc=example,dc=com
-  	# Set it for a direct LDAP bind, like "uid=%(user)s,ou=users,dc=example,dc=com"
+  	# Set it for a direct LDAP bind and to skip the LDAP search, like "uid=%%(user)s,ou=users,dc=example,dc=com". %%(user)s is the only allowed variable and the double "%%" is required in .ini files.
+  ldap_email_attribute =
+  	# LDAP attribute for the user's email, like "email".
   ldap_filter = (uid=%(user)s)
-  	# Filter for LDAP authentication, like "(uid=%(user)s)".
+  	# Filter for LDAP authentication, like "(uid=%%(user)s)" (the default), the double "%%" is required in .ini files.
+  ldap_first_name_attribute = givenName
+  	# LDAP attribute for the user's first name, like "givenName".
-  ldap_search_base = ou=users,dc=example,dc=com
+  ldap_group_search_base = ou=Groups,dc=example,dc=com
-  	# Search base for LDAP authentication, like "ou=users,dc=example,dc=com".
+  	# Search base for LDAP groups, like "ou=groups,dc=example,dc=com"
+  ldap_group_type = posix
+  	# Type of LDAP groups.
+Valid choices: "posix", "nis", "GroupOfNames", "NestedGroupOfNames", "GroupOfUniqueNames", "NestedGroupOfUniqueNames", "ActiveDirectory", "NestedActiveDirectory", "OrganizationalRole", "NestedOrganizationalRole"
+  ldap_is_active_group = cn=active,ou=Groups,dc=example,dc=com
+  	# LDAP group DN for active users, like "cn=active,ou=groups,dc=example,dc=com"
+  ldap_is_staff_group = cn=staff,ou=Groups,dc=example,dc=com
+  	# LDAP group DN for staff users, like "cn=staff,ou=groups,dc=example,dc=com".
+  ldap_is_superuser_group = cn=superusers,ou=Groups,dc=example,dc=com
+  	# LDAP group DN for superusers, like "cn=superuser,ou=groups,dc=example,dc=com".
+  ldap_last_name_attribute = sn
+  	# LDAP attribute for the user's last name, like "sn".
+  ldap_mirror_groups = true
+  	# Mirror LDAP groups at each user login
+  ldap_require_group = cn=active,ou=Groups,dc=example,dc=com
+  	# only authenticates users belonging to this group.
+Must be something like "cn=enabled,ou=groups,dc=example,dc=com".
-  ldap_server_url =
+  ldap_server_url = ldap://localhost:12389/
   	# URL of your LDAP server, like "ldap://ldap.example.com".
-Python packages "pyldap" and "django-auth-ldap" must be installed.
+Python packages "pyldap" and "django-auth-ldap" must be installed.Can be used for retrieving attributes of users authenticated by the reverse proxy
-  ldap_start_tls = False
+  ldap_start_tls = false
+  	# Set to "true" if you want to use StartTLS.
+  ldap_user_search_base = ou=People,dc=example,dc=com
+  	# Search base for LDAP authentication by direct after an search, like "ou=users,dc=example,dc=com".
+  local_users = true
+  	# Set to "false" to deactivate local database of users.
+  pam = false
+  	# Set to "true" if you want to activate PAM authentication
+  radius_port =
+  	# port of the Radius server.
+  radius_secret =
+  	# Shared secret if the Radius server
-  oauth2_providers =
+  radius_server =
-  	# Comma-separated OAuth2 providers, among "vk","bitbucket_oauth2","evernote","shopify","kakao","douban","angellist","facebook","naver","slack","pinterest","google","persona","fivehundredpx","twitch","spotify","draugiem","daum","xing","twentythreeandme","linkedin","edmodo","weibo","flickr","bitbucket","untappd","hubic","odnoklassniki","instagram","asana","robinhood","orcid","digitalocean","mailru","feedly","foursquare","windowslive","auth0","dropbox_oauth2","soundcloud","github","dropbox","vimeo","bitly","basecamp","twitter","openid","coinbase","tumblr","stripe","weixin","linkedin_oauth2","fxa","baidu","stackexchange","discord","amazon","line","eveonline","reddit","paypal","mailchimp","gitlab". "django-allauth" package must be installed.
+  	# IP or FQDN of the Radius server.
+Python package "django-radius" is required.
   remote_user_groups = Users
-  	# Comma-separated list of groups of new users, authenticated by a HTTP header.
+  	# Comma-separated list of groups, for new users that are automatically created when authenticated by remote_user_header.
+Ignored if groups are read from a LDAP server.
-  remote_user_header =
+  remote_user_header = HTTP_REMOTE_USER
-  	# Set it if you want to use HTTP authentication, a common value is "HTTP-REMOTE-USER".
+  	# Set it if the reverse-proxy authenticates users, a common value is "HTTP_REMOTE_USER".
+Note: the HTTP_ prefix is automatically added, just set REMOTE_USER in the reverse-proxy configuration.
+  session_duration = 1209600
+  	# Duration of the connection sessions (in seconds, default to 1,209,600 s / 14 days)
+  social_providers = github
+  	# Comma-separated OAuth2 providers, among "xing","auth0","mailru","naver","basecamp","linkedin_oauth2","twentythreeandme","odnoklassniki","github","flickr","gitlab","edmodo","robinhood","orcid","feedly","dropbox_oauth2","angellist","amazon","asana","eveonline","fivehundredpx","openid","draugiem","windowslive","bitly","untappd","google","douban","baidu","facebook","foursquare","weixin","instagram","evernote","persona","tumblr","weibo","slack","linkedin","daum","paypal","discord","soundcloud","twitch","stackexchange","shopify","coinbase","fxa","kakao","line","pinterest","dropbox","twitter","vk","digitalocean","spotify","bitbucket","hubic","stripe","vimeo","mailchimp","reddit","bitbucket_oauth2". "django-allauth" package must be installed.

   [cache]
   db = 2